apache/trafficcontrol/docs/source/api/v2/staticdnsentries.rst

 	|  id  | The integral, unique identifier of the static DNS entry to modify |
 	+------+-------------------------------------------------------------------+

-:address:           If ``typeId`` identifies a ``CNAME`` type record, this is the Canonical Name (CNAME) of the server that is required to end with a trailing period (eg:cdn.test.com. is right usage but cdn.test.com will error), otherwise it is the IP address to which ``host`` shall be resolved
+:address:           If ``typeId`` identifies a ``CNAME`` type record, this is the Canonical Name (CNAME) of the server that is required to end with a trailing period (eg:cdn.test.com. is right usage but cdn.test.com will throw an error), otherwise it is the IP address to which ``host`` shall be resolved
 :cachegroupId: An optional, integer that is the :ref:`ID of a Cache Group <cache-group-id>` which will service this static DNS entry

 	.. note:: This field has no effect, and is not used by any part of Traffic Control.
 It exists for legacy compatibility reasons.